w3f/polkadot-wiki/includes/definitions.md

 *[Alexander]: The fourth and now defunct PoC-4 testnet for Polkadot.
 *[Asset Hub]: A system chain for asset management and more.
 *[Attestation]: A validator's message on parachain block validity.
-*[Auction (Parachain)]: A method for parachains to access Polkadot by bidding for coretime.
+*[Auction (Parachain)]: An old method for parachains to access Polkadot by bidding for a parachain slot.
 *[Aura]: A round-robin block authoring mechanism.
 *[Authority]: A role in blockchain consensus mechanisms.
 *[Availability Cores]: Entry points to Polkadot's security and interoperability.
 Time on a core is guaranteed by purchasing coretime.
 *[BABE]: Polkadot's block production mechanism.
-*[Bitfield Array]: Single-bit values indicating parachain candidate availability.
 *[Block]: A data structure representing a blockchain state transition.
 *[Blockspace]: Umbrella term to define the resource created and often sold by a blockchain network.
 *[Block Explorer]: A tool for exploring blockchain data through visualization and summaries.